I’ve been getting a very similar question/story lately. It goes something like this.

 With high intensity training, I think everyone forgets it should also be SHORT duration.
 If you have a mountain lion breathing down your neck, you’re going all out, max effort.
 There is no pacing.
 It’s go time.
 It’s you or the dog.
 I often see people boasting of high intensity routines that last 30-45 minutes.
 That’s NOT high intensity.
 That’s long drawn out cardio.
 If you can keep a pace of movement for longer than 8-10 minutes, you’re not going hard enough to call it high intensity.

 My workout yesterday was 4 minutes and 58 seconds.
 Today, it was 7 minutes and 40 seconds.
-Yes, sometimes I have the 40 minute long session but that’s only about 20% of my workouts each week.
+Yes, sometimes I have the 40 minute long session but that’s the minor exception, not the rule.
 Scaling your load and repetitions is encouraged.
 Or dive into weight lifting.
 Move heavy stuff to the point of failure.

 Your normal daily awake cycle should start off energized and end being tired.
 This is the normal hormonal cycle of Cortisol.
 Cortisol should be high in the morning to give you energy to get you out of bed and ready for the day and decline through the day to make sure you can settle down when it’s dark and get to sleep.